-Betty he wants to have flexibility in the way be to be able to bring it closer to

-structures and shapes the
+Betty he wants to have to be able to bring it closer to flexibility in the way he her personal teaching style. structures and shapes the lesson

-lesson

 Table 4.
 Behavioral archetype of collaborative design instructor.

 Finally, the description of the behavioral archetype is complemented by the description of the basic needs (makers) and characteristics that would not like to be included in a possible solution (breakers).